Cloud-CV/EvalAI/docs/source/submission.md

     }
     ```

-* Creates a connection with RabbitMQ by using the connection parameters specified in `settings.RABBITMQ_PARAMETERS`.
+* Creates a connection with SQS queue by using the AWS supplied credentials as environment variables.

 * After the connection is successfully created, creates an exchange with the name `evalai_submissions`
 and two queues, one for processing submission message namely `submission_task_queue`, and other for getting add challenge message.